sqlmapproject/sqlmap/CONTRIBUTING.md

 ## Reporting bugs

 **Bug reports are welcome**!
-Please report all bugs on the [issue tracker](https://github.com/sqlmapproject/sqlmap/issues) or, alternatively, to the [mailing list](https://lists.sourceforge.net/lists/listinfo/sqlmap-users).
+Please report all bugs on the [issue tracker](https://github.com/sqlmapproject/sqlmap/issues).

 ### Guidelines

-* Before you submit a bug report, search both open and closed issues to make sure the issue has not come up before.
+* Before you submit a bug report, search both [open](https://github.com/sqlmapproject/sqlmap/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/sqlmapproject/sqlmap/issues?q=is%3Aissue+is%3Aclosed) issues to make sure the issue has not come up before.
 Also, check the [user's manual](https://github.com/sqlmapproject/sqlmap/wiki) for anything relevant.
 * Make sure you can reproduce the bug with the latest development version of sqlmap.
-* Your report should give detailed instructions for how to reproduce the problem.
-If sqlmap raises an unhandled exception, the traceback is needed.
+* Your report should give detailed instructions on how to reproduce the problem.
+If sqlmap raises an unhandled exception, the entire traceback is needed.
 Details of the unexpected behaviour are welcome too.
 A small test case (just a few lines) is ideal.
 * If you are making an enhancement request, lay out the rationale for the feature you are requesting. *Why would this feature be useful?*
 * If you are not sure whether something is a bug, or want to discuss a potential new feature before putting in an enhancement request, the [mailing list](https://lists.sourceforge.net/lists/listinfo/sqlmap-users) is a good place to bring it up.